iainnash/cursor-party/README.md

-# firebase-cursor-server aka cursorparty
+# cursorparty

-set of react hooks that integrates with firebase usable for cursor parties
+set of react hooks for real-time coordinate based page data sharing that integrates with firebase

+most usable for cursor parties

 can use a generic realtime backend (firebase is just the only impl'd one right now)